 Given Apple’s tendency to use its phone designs for 3-4 years with only minor changes, we don’t expect any huge visual differences this time around.
 Bloomberg reports that “Apple isn’t planning major changes for this year’s iPhone line” given all of the 2020 changes, and that the company considers it an S-like revision model, like the old iPhone 6s and previous versions that brought only slight changes.

 Still, there should be tweaks in tow.
-Mac Otakara points to supply chain sources in saying that the iPhone 13 will be 0.26mm thicker (the iPhone 12 is 7.4mm thick, FYI), and that a redesigned notch will reposition some of its tech to make for a smaller overall result.
-A smaller notch has been rumoured each year since the release of the iPhone X, so we’ll see on that front.
-TF International Securities analyst Ming-Chi Kuo has since echoed the note about a smaller notch along with Barclays and MySmartPrice, so the evidence is growing.
+A smaller notch has been rumoured each year since the release of the iPhone X, but mounting evidence suggests 2021 could finally be the year we see it.
+Mac Otakara references supply chain sources in saying that the iPhone 13 will be 0.26mm thicker (the iPhone 12 is 7.4mm thick, FYI), and that a redesigned notch will reposition some of its tech to make for a smaller overall result.
+TF International Securities analyst Ming-Chi Kuo has since echoed the note about a smaller notch, along with Barclays and MySmartPrice – so the evidence is growing.

 Unbox Therapy posted a hands-on video with a mock-up dummy unit of the purported iPhone 13 Pro Max (above), based on leaked specs, and it shows what’s expected to be a roughly half-sized notch.
 A recent report from Digitimes (via 9to5Mac) suggested that Apple’s suppliers have shrunken the Face ID chip by up to 50%, leading to the smaller expected notch.